hermsicle/Testimonial-Slider/README.md

 ### Master
-Navigate to the master directory to view the challenge
+Navigate to the master directory to view the challenge files